Code-Institute-Submissions/Milestone-Project-2-Guess-the-Card/README.md

 https://jpmurdie.github.io/Milestone-Project-2-Guess-the-Card/

-/*5 Lives, keep going until you run out of lives, how many cards you guess = your score?*/

 # Flavour Points

 This website will be designed as a game to test and challenge the knowledge of MtG fans based on MtG flavour and lore.